coudertlab/simple-adsorption-workflow/README.md

 ### Reconstruct isotherms from JSON : `--test-isotherm-json`

-It runs 20 simulations on RASPA and compute geometric features using ZEO++, then stores the results in a single JSON file.
-It then reconstructs the isotherms curves from the simulation results and compares line by line all isotherms files from pre-computed data found in the package repository.
+It runs 20 simulations on RASPA then stores the results in a single JSON file.
+It then reconstructs the isotherms and store the results in JSON format.

 To run it, use the `-t2` flag :
 ```bash
 python $PACKAGE_DIR/example_adsorption_workflow.py -t2